The Benefits of Rabi al-Awwal | Muslim Hands UK

 If we do not feel this closeness to the Prophet (saw), the solution is simple: learn more about his character and his life, and naturally our love for him will grow.

 This Rabi al-Awwal, why not begin reading the Sirah (the Prophet’s (saw) biography) so you can learn more about the best of creation?
-It is also a good idea to start following Prophetic habits, such as visiting the sick and elderly, smiling often, and feeding the poor.
+It is also a good idea to start following Prophetic habits, such as visiting the sick and elderly, smiling often, and feeding people.

 We’ve also created an A2 poster of the Hilye (a decorated description of the Prophet (saw)) - so you can display this in your home and be reminded of the Prophet (saw) every day!
 We pray it helps you strengthen your connection with the Prophet (saw), in sha Allah.